seydx/homebridge-instances-platform/README.md

 <img src="https://raw.githubusercontent.com/SeydX/homebridge-instances-platform/master/images/69E0F798-BCB6-4F15-B279-7C44AE311FC6.gif" align="right" alt="HomeKit Overview" width="270px" height="541px">

 This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your **homebridge instance(s)**.
 It is capable to dynamically add or remove services, depending on if service is enabled or disabled!
 It is also possible to add a listener to your journalctl.
-The listener will listen on errors and will send a notification (via telegram) is a service crashes.
+The listener will listen on errors and will send a notification (via telegram) if a service crashes.

 This plugin supports following functions: